 This Joule heating calculator lets you find the heat generated by current flowing through a resistor.
 Have you ever wondered why do you need to cool your computer?
 Do you know how conventional heaters work?
 Read the text below to find the answers and learn about the Joule heating formula.

-Electrical energy is carried by tiny charged particles - electrons, which flow through a cable creating an electrical current.
-You surely know that the entire matter around us is made up of atoms.
+Electrons, tiny charged particles, carry electrical energy, which flows through a cable creating an electrical current.
+You surely know atoms make up the entire matter around us.
 Now you can imagine that if a moving electron collides with an atom, the electron will lose some of its energy.
-This energy is then converted into heat, and therefore the temperature of the cable is raising.
+This energy is then converted into heat, and therefore the temperature of the cable is raised.
 We can say how much energy is lost in this way, knowing the voltage drop on the wire.
-You can learn even more about it - make sure to check out our voltage drop calculator.
+If you wish to learn more about it, check out our voltage drop calculator.

 Joules heating formula